-If you are a student and you are studying a degree or about to finish it and you are looking for an internship or maybe, your first job and but you have no idea what to put in the resume because you lack professional experience, you probably ask yourself: "What am I going to do if I do not have experience?
-Should I invent it? " Absolutely NO.
+If you are a student and you are studying to get your degree or about to graduate and you are looking for an internship or even your first job but you have no idea what to put in the resume because you lack professional experience, you’ve probably asked yourself: "What am I going to do if I do not have any experience?
+Should I just fake it? " Absolutely NOT.

 The first thing you need to know is that resumes are not based only on work experience.
-A company that receives a recent graduate or actual student expects that they have no experience in the sector.
+A company that hires recent graduates or current students is expecting that the candidates applying will have little to no experience.
 But this does not mean that you do not have to make a good resume to impress them.

-Generally, in student’s resumes there is usually no great contact with laboral work or none.
-So, how can you get your resume to be different from the rest and even better than those that do have experience?
+Generally, in student’s resumes, there is usually little to no experience in the job force.
+So, how can you get your resume to stand out than those who do have experience?

-The first thing you will have to do is to make a research about the company you want to access in order to adapt your resume and features according to the company's requirements.
+The first thing you will have to do is to research the company you want to access in order to adapt your resume and features according to the company's requirements.
 Think about how much you identify with the company and what you could bring them.
-But keep in mind that adapting your resume according to the company is something that you should always do, regardless of whether you have experience or not, so do not forget it for the future!
+Make sure to keep in mind that adapting your resume according to the company is something that you should always do, regardless of whether you have experience or not, so do not forget it for the future!

 This information will be the basis for a company to be interested in you or not.

 You should take some time and think about everything you have done in the past that could be relevant to the position you are opting for.
-But be careful to include irrelevant or unnecessary information.
-For example, you will not have to incorporate data such as where you studied at school because if you are studying at a university or high school it is understood that it is something that you already had to overcome to be where you are.
+Be careful to include irrelevant or unnecessary information.
+For example, you will not have to incorporate information such as where you studied at school because if you are studying at a university or high school it is understood that it is something that you already had to overcome to be where you are.

 Nor will the courses or small temporary jobs (weekend waiter) that are not related to the purpose of the company you wish to contact.
-The longer a résumé is because it has filler information, the less likely it is to be read.
+Longer resumes with filler information will be less likely to be read through completely.

-You should also include if you have been abroad doing an Erasmus program, volunteering, au pair ...
-The experiences abroad are very interesting for companies because shows that the person is able to face situations that make him leave his area of comfort, like seeing yourself only in a foreign country and having to be worth it for yourself.
+You should also include if you have been abroad doing a foreign exchange program, volunteering, au pair etc. These experiences abroad are very interesting for companies because it shows that the person is able to face situations where they are outside of their comfort zone in a foreign country.

 Another very interesting information that you should not forget is to add a professional objective.
-It is a brief reflection on you. where are you and where do you expect to arrive if you could get the requested job?
-Basically you have to summarize in a paragraph what you expect and what you offer to the labor market and especially to the company.
+This is a brief reflection about where you are now where you expect to be if you could get offered the job.
+Basically, you have to summarize in a paragraph what you expect and what you can offer to the labor market and the company.
 Including a professional objective in your curriculum will help it earn points in the selection process.

-Now that you have clear about what information your curriculum should contain, we want to help you with the design of it.
-The presentation is also very important, because it is the first thing that comes through the eyes.
+Now that you have a clear idea about what information your resume should contain, we want to help you design it.
+The presentation of your resume is important because it is the first impression your future employer will have of you.
 In EDIT you will find many templates for resumes that have been specifically adapted for students.
-Once you have clear the information that you want to reflect, it will not take more than 5 minutes to have your CV ready.
-And if you need to make small changes to adapt it to the different candidacies you want, you can always modify it.
+Once you have the information that you want to include, it will not take more than 5 minutes to have your resume/CV ready.
+You can always come back to modify it to adapt to the different jobs you're applying to as well!